ShaneBottomley/IntroductoryJava/README.md

 Introductory Programming (Java)

 ## About
 These are short programs I wrote in Java during my Introductory Programming class.
 The course follows along with the interactive Revel textbook Introduction to Java Programming by Daniel Liang.
-The exercise description I was given will be listed in a exercises.txt file in each weeks folder.

 ## Learning Breakdown
 Week 1: